brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 In this guide we describe how both of these flavors of disaggregation work from a RIFT protocol point of view (i.e. not tied to any particular implementation).
-There are two separate feature guides to describe the nitty-gritty details (including command-line interface examples) of disaggregation in the open source RIFT-Python implementation:
+The open source implementation of RIFT offers two features guides to describe the nitty-gritty details (including command-line interface examples) of disaggregation:

  * The [positive disaggregation feature guide](positive-disaggregation-feature-guide.md).